RibaA/PDAC-Surfaceome/README.md

 # PDAC Surfaceome Mapping

 **Pancreatic ductal adenocarcinoma (PDAC)** is one of the deadliest cancers, with high heterogeneity and limited treatment options.
-This project focuses on the **surfaceome**—proteins on the cell surface—as a source of biomarkers and therapeutic targets.
+This project focuses on the **surfaceome** proteins on the cell surface as a source of biomarkers and therapeutic targets.
 By analyzing TCGA transcriptomic and clinical data, we aim to identify surface proteins that distinguish tumor subtypes and correlate with clinical outcomes.

 ---